Eileenzyf/MSIA423-Project/README.md

 	 - Epics
 		 - Exploratory Data Analysis to explore the relationship between variables and determine which subset to use.
 			 - Stories:
-			1. Merge two data sets
+			1. Merge two data sets (1 point)
-			2. Data cleaning
+			2. Data cleaning, check NA values and duplicates.
+(1 point)
+			3.
 		 - Data Engineering
 		 - Model Building to predict the number of reviews and ratings using a set of parameters.
 		 - Web App Development to build interactive features that allow users to enter their data to get predictions.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNzE3NzA0MiwtMTY1NDQzMzc0MSwtOD
+eyJoaXN0b3J5IjpbLTMwNjczOTUyMywtMTY1NDQzMzc0MSwtOD
 E5ODYwMTQ3LDQ0ODM5Mzc1OCwxOTU5NTQ2NDk5LDE2ODQ3Njcw
 MTIsMTk5NDEyMDAwLDk3ODA5NjQ4Ml19
 -->